NeKo: Cross-Modality Post-Recognition Error Correction with Tasks-Guided Mixture-of-Experts Language Model: Appendix

 \paragraph{Acknowledgment}

-The authors would like to acknowledge the initial feedback from Taejin Park, Boyi Li, and Yejin Choi at NVIDIA and the discussion on medical speech recognition evaluation with Zhen Wan and Chenhui Chu from Kyoto University.
+The authors would like to acknowledge the Taipei-1 high-performance computing support provided by the NVIDIA Taiwan Research and Development Center (TRDC) project, and the initial feedback from NVIDIA’s Eric Kang, Taejin Park, Boyi Li, and Yejin Choi.